collective/plone.recipe.varnish/README.txt

     Hostname and port on which Varnish will listen for requests.
 Defaults to 127.0.0.1:8000.

+config
+    Path for a Varnish VCL configuration to use.
+If you use this option you can not use the backends or zope_vhm_map options.

 backends
     Specifies the backend or backends which will process the (uncached) requests.
 There are two ways to specify backends: using